The underlying causes of period problems

 Periods are part of a biological system that includes the gut, liver, hypothalamus, pituitary, ovary and adrenal glands.

-Period health is affected by emotional stress and anything you eat or put inside your body, including over-the-counter medication such as painkillers and antihistamines.
+This is why the underlying causes of period problems are emotional stress and anything you eat or put inside your body, including medication.

 The real reason why periods aren’t easy is because they’re an accurate reflection of overall health.